• Introducing Exphash: Identifying Malicious DLLs With Export Hashing

 Introduction

 This year for ENUSEC's LTDH ("Le Tour Du Hack") I was tasked with writing the reverse engineering challenges needed for the CTF aspect of the event.
 Last year I also wrote the reverse engineering challenges which were used, so built on the feedback that I received.
 However, this year I attempted to make the challenges a bit easier to capture the interest of contestants that were new to the field.
-If you've got any questions feel free to pop me a message on Twitter @LloydLabs or e-mail [email protected].
+If you've got any questions feel free to pop me a message on Twitter @LloydLabs or e-mail me@syscall.party.

 • A quick look at Windows API obfuscation via hashing